Suvaxyn Circo

 For active immunisation of pigs from 3 weeks of age against porcine circovirus type 2 (PCV2) to reduce viral load in blood and lymphoid tissues and fecal shedding caused by infection with PCV2.

-Onset of immunity: from 3 weeks after vaccination.
+Onset of immunity: 3 weeks.

-Duration of immunity: 23 weeks after vaccination
+Duration of immunity: 23 weeks.

 Dose to be administered and administration route